 Given the nature of the duties that a seaman, harbor worker, longshoreman, or oil rig worker may perform on a daily basis, the risk of injury is high.
 In these situations, the victim may be left dealing with the overwhelming cost of medical care along with the burden of difficulties caused by lost wages from missed work.

 Fortunately, they may be able to seek compensation.
-Maintenance and cure may be available, which may cover:
+Maintenance and cure may be available, which may cover the following:

 - Lost Wages

 The employer may be responsible for paying these benefits.
 Though benefits are available, it is usually not as easy as filing a claim and receiving fair compensation from one's employer.
 Specific information must be included and obstacles that may need to be overcome, particularly if the employer tries to deny liability or offers a settlement that does not cover the full extent of the injuries.